 TSF-1 is a 190-acre tailings facility that was constructed in 1982 on a compacted, natural-clay surface of the Bozeman Group Formation and operated until 1994.
-The facility contains 26.2 Mt of tailings and has a relatively flat surface area consisting of approximately 1.0 million yd of surface capping material of 4 ft-thick soil and growth media cover over the TSF-1 embankment slopes (GSM 2021a).
+The facility contains 26.2 Mt of tailings and has a relatively flat surface area consisting of approximately 1.0 million yd3 of surface capping material of 4-ft-thick soil and growth media cover over the TSF-1 embankment slopes (GSM 2021a).
 TSF-1 reached final reclamation in 2001 and has not been active since (GSM 2021a).
 A limited amount of cattle grazing has occurred within TSF-1 and most recently occurred in 2019 (GSM 2020).
-A self-sustaining vegetation cover has been established on the facility that consists of crested wheatgrass (Agropyron cristatum), intermediate wheatgrass (Elymus hispidus), and Russian wildrye (Elymus junceus); native perennial grasses including slender wheatgrass (Elymus smithii); and native shrubs including four-wing saltbrush (Atriplex canescens) (GSM 2021a).
+A self-sustaining vegetation cover has been established on the facility that consists of crested wheatgrass (Agropyron cristatum), intermediate wheatgrass (Elymus hispidus), and Russian wildrye (Elymus junceus); native perennial grasses including slender wheatgrass (Elymus trachycaulus), thickspike wheatgrass (Elymus lanceolatus), and western wheatgrass (Elymus smithii); and native shrubs including four-wing saltbrush (Atriplex canescens) (GSM 2021a).
 Other plant species occurring in adjacent reclaimed areas include alfalfa (Medicago sativa), common kochia (Kochia scoparia), and cheatgrass (Bromus tectorum) (Cedar Creek Associates, Inc. 2020).